Skip to main content

 catalog.entity.readAuthorizes reading one or more entities from the catalog.Catalog Entity URN

-catalog.entity.createAuthorizes creating new catalog projects (system or component).
+catalog.entity.createAuthorizes creating new catalog entities (system or component).
 This includes registering existing systems/components from the related button.none

 catalog.entity.deleteAuthorizes removing systems/components from the platform.
 This enables the "Unregister Entity" button.Catalog Entity URN